-The ExCo receives reports from the business, operational and controlled functions (including from the Cluster and Country Senior Leadership Teams) to monitor progress against the strategy and business plan.
+The ExCo receives reports from the business, operational and the key functions to enable it to monitor progress against the strategy and business plan.
 It also maintains oversight of transformation projects and other strategic initiatives.
 The ExCo has created two further sub-committees, in addition to the RCC, being the Product Development Forum to oversee Product governance; and the Local Producer Compensation Committee to review and approve, including with conditions or modifications, any new or renewing prospects for arrangements with Third Party Intermediaries, which involve non-standard remuneration.